 Federal student loan plans have payback options that might cap your monthly payment based on your income, defer payment for a time, and eventually, after a fixed period, forgiveness.
 Many financial aid options will forgive the remainder of your debt after you make ten years of on-time payments.
 Some options require more than ten years.
 The idea behind this is if you do your best to pay the debt every month, everything else that you owe after that period of time will be forgiven.

 Ten years can seem like a really long time to be paying off your loans, but the staggering price tag of higher education makes ten years seem like a huge relief compared to the thirty or more years many graduates are facing.
 Borrowers will likely save money in the long run by paying the loan back as quickly as they can and avoiding interest, which can double or triple the amount of money you pay over longer periods.
+If you do need lower monthly payments, though, there are options to extend your repayment term - which many borrowers take advantage of.

 Cumulatively, all of these benefits make federal student loans a better fit for most first time borrowers.
 There are a handful of situations where a student may need to take private loans instead.
 One common reason for this is when a student’s parents have a high income but are unable or unwilling to pay for the education costs of their child.